* Marxist sociologist

-Born in 1929, Jean Baudrillard is a French sociologist, cultural theorist, and philosopher heavily influenced by the writings of Karl Marx.
-Ranked among the leading intellectual figures of his time, Baudrillard has been a college professor since 1958.
-Since 2001, he has taught philosophy of culture and media criticism at the European Graduate School in Saas-Fee, Switzerland.
-His influence in leftist academic circles in America is significant.
-Among the books he has written are America; The Consumer Society; The Illusion of the End; The Spirit of Terrorism; and The Gulf War Did Not Take Place.
+Born in 1929, Jean Baudrillard was a French sociologist, cultural theorist, and philosopher heavily influenced by the writings of Karl Marx.
+Ranked among the leading intellectual figures of his time, Baudrillard was a longtime college professor beginning in 1958.
+In 2001, he was hired to teach Philosophy Of Culture and Media Criticism at the European Graduate School in Saas-Fee, Switzerland.
+His influence in leftist academic circles in America was significant.
+Among the books he wrote were: America; The Consumer Society; The Illusion of the End; The Spirit of Terrorism; and The Gulf War Did Not Take Place.

 Shortly before the 1991 Gulf War, Baudrillard predicted that the war would not take place.
 A few weeks later, when the relatively brief conflict was over, Baudrillard congratulated himself for having been correct, claiming that the media had presented Americans with a fabricated “copy war,” an illusion much like that of a video game.

-Baudrillard’s hatred for the United States borders on the pathological.
-“We [Europeans] are a desperately long way behind the stupidity and the mutational character, the naïve extravagance and the social, racial, moral, morphological, and architectural eccentricity of their [American] society. … America is a world completely rotten with wealth, power, senility, indifference, Puritanism and mental hygiene, poverty and waste, technological futility and aimless violence.”
+Baudrillard’s hatred for the United States bordered on the pathological.
+“We [Europeans] are a desperately long way behind the stupidity and the mutational character, the naïve extravagance and the social, racial, moral, morphological, and architectural eccentricity of their [American] society,” he said. “… America is a world completely rotten with wealth, power, senility, indifference, Puritanism and mental hygiene, poverty and waste, technological futility and aimless violence.”